CarolineChirenje/blueprint1989/docs/technical documents/Cloudflare-Wiki.md

-# Cloudflare — Technical Documentation Wiki
+﻿# Cloudflare â€” Technical Documentation Wiki

 ## Overview

-Vitara uses **Cloudflare Pages** to host and serve the MkDocs-generated technical documentation site.
+Divvy uses **Cloudflare Pages** to host and serve the MkDocs-generated technical documentation site.
 The wiki is the single source of truth for all developer, architectural, and feature documentation for the platform.

 ---